cuemacro/finmarketpy/INSTALL.md

             * quandl - accessing market data sources (Anaconda)
             * redis - Python wrapper to access Redis, in-memory database, like a hashtable (Anaconda Linux/Mac)
             * openpyxl - writing Excel spreadsheets to disk (Anaconda)
+            * pyarrow - for caching
-            * blosc - compression library
+            * keyring - for storing passwords
             * arctic - wrapper on MongoDB (see below for installation)
             * blpapi - Python API for Bloomberg (see below for installation)
             * xlsxwriter - writing Excel files from Python (and reading) (Anaconda)